buttermilk-crypto/tweetPepper/README.md

 There are several different informal schemes available:

   + Use Secret Box.
-This is the most simple approach.
+This is a simple approach for local use.
   + Use SCrypt + Secret Box.
 This is the right approach if the key is to be based on a password.
-  + Use authenticated encryption based on the crypto_box function
+  + Use authenticated encryption based on the crypto_box function.
+This is for Diffie-Hellman type situations.
   + Use authenticated encryption+key encapsulation through crypto_box/Salsa20 combination.